sshahbazak/spot-instance-project/README.md

 It is structured as follows -
-*    Kubernetes -
+*    kubernetes -
-    *    crds - This folder contains CRDs utilized by our controller for configuring our custom resources, these typically dont change
+        *    crds - This folder contains CRDs utilized by our controller for configuring our custom resources, these typically dont change.

         *    manifests - This folder contains the base manifest. i.e. the starting infrastructure that could be deployed.

 * src -
     *    tests - This folder contains the test manifests that I used in order to deploy additional spot instances.